wultra/powerauth-mobile-sdk/docs/Runtime-Security.md

 1. Attacker can prepares an app with the Accessibility service support on Android and tricks the user into activating such a service.
 2. Attacker can record the PIN code using the accessibility service in the case of an incorrect PIN code implementation.
 3. Attacker can launch the app from the background:
-  a) use the accessibility service to replay the PIN code
+  - use the accessibility service to replay the PIN code
-  b) navigate through the app using taps and other gestures
+  - navigate through the app using taps and other gestures
-  c) type in the payment details
+  - type in the payment details
-  d) replay the PIN code again and confirm payment
+  - replay the PIN code again and confirm payment

 As a result, mobile apps with high-security requirements cannot rely on the OS security features.
 Instead, they need to protect themselves with advanced obfuscation, app integrity checks and proactive anti-tampering features.